-To allow Securly to efficiently monitor and report student activity, we recommend that you enable Forced Login in the Global Settings.
+To allow Securly to monitor and report student activity efficiently, we recommend that you enable Forced Login in the Global Settings.
 With forced login, users are required to log in to their Google or Azure AD accounts before starting their browsing sessions.
 This provides user names to match activity in the reports section.
 This ensures users are served the appropriate policy as determined by you for their OU.

 Note that forced login is mandatory for off-site use to ensure maximum student safety.

 - Navigate to the Policy Editor > Global Settings > toggle the switch to enable the 'Force Logins' field.

 Whenever a user starts a browsing session for the first time, he will be prompted to log in.

 - Depending upon the authentication mechanism used by the school, the student selects either 'Login with Google' or 'Login with Microsoft Azure AD'.